-West Borough Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-- Where there are concerns regarding possible mental health problems for pupils, staff should: - o Report these via MyConcern - o Speak to our well-being lead Mrs Frankie Kelly - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Ramsgate Arts Primary has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Complete a safeguarding concern form via Edukey - o Speak with the mental health lead / pastoral lead / wellbeing lead - Wellbeing leads will make the decision about school level support and any appropriate referrals that can be made for external support - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is delivered by a tailored PSHE curriculum, assemblies, external visitors and sessions (e.g. from the NHS wellbeing team and the police).